 There is also no evidence yet that lavender oil is safe for pregnant and breastfeeding women, so they should avoid using lavender oil in the meantime.
 There is also a chance that you may be allergic to lavender oil, which means that you may experience allergy symptoms if it comes into contact with your skin.
-Some people may also experience nausea, vomiting and headaches due to either common or excessive use of lavender oil.
+Some people may also experience nausea, vomiting, and headaches due to excessive use of lavender oil.

 Like other essential oils, lavender oil has the potential to interfere with the effects of certain medication.
 If you are taking sedatives like barbiturates and benzodiazepines, lavender oil may intensify the sedative effects of the medications.
 This can be dangerous in certain situations.
 Thus, remember to always consult your doctor before using lavender oil while pregnant, breastfeeding, or on medication.

 Lavender oil remains quite popular, though this does have a downside.
 Because lavender oil is in high demand, there are sellers who offer diluted lavender oil instead of the 100% pure oil.
 The diluted oils may be cheaper, but they likely won’t be able to give all the benefits that pure lavender oil can.
 It’s also possible that the lavender oil has been diluted with something that you may be allergic to or may be irritating to your skin.

 Thus, it’s always best to make sure that your essential oils come from the best sources.
 Aroma Foundry’s essential oils are guaranteed to be high-quality and 100% pure, and you can buy a bottle of lavender oil and other essential oils so you can try out the recipes below.